Tax Implications of Transferring Shares to a Spouse or Partner (UK Guide)

 • You bought shares for £5,000.

-• You transfer them to your spouse as a gift.
+• You transfer all shares to your spouse as an outright gift.

 Learn more about gifting assets to your spouse and CGT rules